 “Quintillions of quintillions.”

 Faith smiled.
 “That’s not uncountable, that sounds plenty countable.
 How many Zephyrs are there?”

 “It depends on how you count them.
-In a sense, lesser Zephyrs are contained within the arch-Zephyrs.”
-The Heart adjusted its course by tilting feathers like airplane flaps.
+Most Zephyrs are contained in arch-Zephyrs.”
+The Heart tilted feathers like airplane flaps.
 “So one might say there are just a few thousand.”

 “But how many Zephyrs are there?”

 Faith giggled.
 “But honestly, how many Zephyrs are there?”